chadcooper/vivian/README.md

 # vivian

-vivian is a digital photo renamer and filer.
-Give it source and destination directories and it will look for jpegs in source, pull out the date/time digitized and camera model metadata from the EXIF headers, and rename the file using the metadata, to a format of:
+vivian is a digital media renamer and filer.
+Give it source and destination directories and it will look for jpegs, MOVs, and mp4s in source.
+For photos, it will pull out the date/time digitized and camera model metadata from the EXIF headers and rename the file using the metadata, to a format of:

 `CAMERA_MODEL_YYYY-MM-DD-hour-min-sec-AM/PM.jpg`

 OR...

 `iPhone_5_2014-08-06_6-07-18-PM.jpg`

+For video files, it get the video creation time from the atom header and renames the file to:

+`YYYY-MM-DD-hour-min-sec-AM/PM.mp4`

+OR...

+`2014-08-06_6-07-18-PM.mp4`

 After the rename, photos are filed by date to directories like so: